teroka/dasset/README.md

   --txt                Output results as TXT (default).
   --update             Update DB for given STAGs with results from Dell.
   --updateall          Refresh all entries in DB from Dell.
-  --semiupdate         Update DB with results from Dell if there's no entry in
+  --diffupdate         Update DB with results from Dell if there's no entry in
                        DB.
   --skip               Skip local DB check and always poll Dell for data.
   --remove             Remove STAG from local DB.